Viewer Rating

 The film's anthology format explores universal themes of found family, responsibility, and friendship through anthropomorphic animals and slapstick comedy, without engaging with specific political ideologies or societal critiques.

-This animated film features anthropomorphic animal characters, which precludes direct evaluation of human racial or gender representation in casting.
-The narrative focuses on light-hearted fables without human characters, and therefore does not engage with or critique traditional human identities or explicitly incorporate DEI themes.
+This animated film features anthropomorphic animal characters, which means the criteria for human racial or gender representation do not directly apply.
+The narrative consists of lighthearted fables focused on the animals' lives and challenges, without engaging with or critiquing human traditional identities or explicit DEI themes.

 This animated film, comprising three distinct tales, does not include any discernible LGBTQ+ characters or themes.
 The narratives focus on animal characters and their adventures, without exploring queer identities or relationships.
 Therefore, the film has no net impact on the portrayal of LGBTQ+ individuals.